Starlink: Military communications

 In 2019, tests by the United States Air Force Research Laboratory (AFRL) demonstrated a 610 Mbit/s data link through Starlink to a Beechcraft C-12 Huron aircraft in flight.
 Additionally, in late 2019, the United States Air Force successfully tested a connection with Starlink on an AC-130 Gunship.

 In 2020, the Air Force used Starlink in support of its Advanced Battlefield management system during a live-fire exercise.
 They demonstrated Starlink connected to a "variety of air and terrestrial assets" including the Boeing KC-135 Stratotanker.

 Expert on battlefield communications Thomas Wellington has argued that Starlink signals, because they use narrow focused beams, are less vulnerable to interference and jamming by the enemy in wartime than satellites flying in higher orbits.

 In May 2022, Chinese military researchers published an article in a peer-reviewed journal describing a strategy for destroying the Starlink constellation if they threaten national security.
 The researchers specifically highlight concerns with reported Starlink military capabilities.
-Musk has declared Starlink is meant for peaceful use and has suggested Starlink could enforce peace by taking strategic initiative.
+Musk has declared Starlink is meant for peaceful use and has suggested Starlink could enforce peace by taking a strategic initiative.
 Russian officials including the head of Russia's space agency Dmitry Rogozin, have warned Elon Musk and criticized Starlink, including warning that Starlink could become a legitimate military target in the future.

+Countermeasures

+In response to Ukraine using Starlink in the war with Russia, in particular to guide drones and missiles to targets in Russia, Russia developed a system, named Volna Kupol Garant, to temporarily block Starlink communications.
+It uses high-powered transmissions that overload the Starlink receiver system, preventing it from receiving signals.
+Transmissions do not damage Starlink satellites, although they may take several minutes to recover after the jamming transmission is discontinued.
+The system was announced in August 2026.
+Sources vary on the size of the jamming zone, one suggesting 20 km2 and another a radius of 20 km (1260 km2).